Decision Of Cabinet Nominated By 'Their Leader' CM Siddaramaiah Not Unbiased: Karnataka HC Finds Governor's Independent Discretion Justified

 The court also rejected the petitioner's contentions that with respect to two other complainants, no show cause notice was issued to the CM on their pleas before the Governor.

 "The Governor though in three lines of a particular paragraph observes that there are petitions of other petitioners also; he does not deliberate upon the contents of those petitions and it is no law that prior to grant of an approval under Section 17A the person against whom the approval is sought should be heard in the matter.
 If natural justice is stretched to the extent of hearing the person against whom a complaint is registered prior to registration of the crime it would be stretching it to an unimaginable extent.
-If the submission of the learned senior counsel for the petitioner is to be accepted, every person against whom approval is sought, a notice will have to be issued to the person against whom such approval is sought under Section 17A of the act
+If the submission of the learned senior counsel for the petitioner is to be accepted, every person against whom approval is sought, a notice will have to be issued to the person against whom such approval is sought under Section 17A of the act," the court noted.

 This the court said would be akin to hearing an accused before registration of an FIR.
 Merely because the Governor has in the case at hand issued a show cause notice only to seek a reply from the hands of the petitioner or the Cabinet, it does not mean that it "must comply with the principles of natural justice" the court said.